-Through the Resident Teacher Program, she trained to become an instructor for the secondary level and started working at Bowie High School.
+Through the Resident Teacher Program, she trained to become an instructor for the secondary level and started working at Bowie High School in Bowie, Maryland.
 For the next seven years, she taught grades 10-12, World, American, and British Literature.
 From mainstreamed to honors, her hand helped to mold students into more proficient writers and readers.
 She also served in other roles as Senior Class Co-sponsor, TOXIC Dance Team Sponsor, African American History Month Sponsor, Sharing Technology with Educators Program (STEP) Liaison, and Mentor for student teachers at Bowie State University.
 During this time, she attended Ashford University and received a Master’s degree in Teaching and Learning with Technology.

 At Gwynn Park High School in Brandywine, Maryland, Ms. Vanzego taught (two years) 11th and 12th grades American, British, and World Literature.
 An elective course that she taught was Research/Term paper where she developed her own curriculum.
 She was the Co-chair of the Senior Class Project, a research-based project that allows the student to explore “life after high school” in hopes of making them more college and career ready.
 Her specialty or area of focus is getting students to become active readers.
 She does this by encouraging students to increase brain stamina and vocabulary through sustained reading of many novels.